heavyblotto/WAR/docs/bfw-game-design-document.md

    - **Medium** (Default): Balanced risk/reward, 60-70% win rate
    - **High Volatility**: -5% win rate, +50% jackpots (fewer wins, bigger spikes)
    - UI placement: Lobby slider below Warlord selection (analytics track for personalization)
+   - **Compliance Mode**: If wagering is disabled (age/geo/flag), Volatility applies only to proc/jackpot ceilings and pacing; no Gold bets or payout multipliers.
+Rewards are XP/Spoils only.
 3. Player chooses to play a **Quick War** or **Territory Campaign**.

 **Territory Campaign Setup**: For Territory Campaign, player can Start a **New Campaign**, or **Continue Campaign**.